 Youth Employment Waiver Process

-Employers must first review the list of prohibited hazardous work activities to determine whether they can proceed with the waiver application (see below).
+The first step for your company should be reviewing the list of prohibited hazardous work activities to determine whether you can proceed with the waiver application (see below).

-Employers may apply for the waiver in collaboration with school partners or through their own employer-administered programs without school partners (certain restrictions apply).
-If the employer is not currently working with a school district or accredited non-public high school, they will need to submit a request for program approval as well as seek a waiver on hazardous work activities.
+You may apply for the waiver in collaboration with school partners or through your own employer-administered programs without school partners (certain restrictions apply).
+If your business is not currently working with a school district or accredited non-public high school, you will need to submit a request for program approval, as well as seek a waiver on hazardous work activities.

-Any permitted hazardous work activities for 16- and 17-year-olds, regardless of whether a waiver is required, require the employer to submit parental permission forms to the State prior to the minor engaging in the permitted hazardous work activity (permission forms can be found below)
+Any permitted hazardous work activities for 16- and 17-year-olds, regardless of whether a waiver is required, require that your company submit parental permission forms to the state prior to the minor engaging in the permitted hazardous work activity.
+(Permission forms can be found below.)

-Certain work activities are always prohibited for minors and are not able to be exempted under Iowa Code § 92.8A.
+Certain work activities are always prohibited for minors and cannot be exempted under Iowa Code § 92.8A.

 Certain work activities are also prohibited under federal law.
-Employers should first consult with an attorney to determine how the law applies to their program and how to accurately describe their work activity.
+Employers should first consult with an attorney to determine how the law applies to your program and how to accurately describe the work activity.

 Please note: If approved, IWD will provide a letter that will include information on the approved program as well as the duration of the waiver.
-IWD will also provide parent permission forms that are required to be filled out and submitted back to IWD prior to the program start date.
+IWD will also provide parent permission forms that must be filled out and submitted back to IWD prior to the program start date.

-Iowa employers who have reviewed the relevant information around youth employment laws and who wish to apply for a waiver from the state may do so by visiting the link below.
+If your company has reviewed the relevant information about youth employment laws and wish to apply for a waiver from the state, you may do so by visiting the link below.

 If you have any questions regarding the process below or would like to discuss your program with the state, please contact youthemploymentwaiver@iwd.iowa.gov.